 How To Properly Use a Fire Extinguisher

-In this blog post, the fire safety experts at City Fire & Safety will explain how to use a fire extinguisher to ensure you’re prepared to act quickly in a fire emergency.
+In this blog post, the fire safety experts at City Fire & Safety will explain how to use a fire extinguisher so you can act quickly and safely during a fire emergency.
+It is also important to know when to use a fire extinguisher, because small, contained fires may be manageable, while larger fires require immediate evacuation and a call to 911.

 Choosing the Right Fire Extinguisher

 Before we guide you through safe fire extinguisher usage, it’s important to know that not all fire extinguishers are the same.
-Different types of extinguishers are designed for specific fire events:
+Different extinguisher types are designed for specific fire events:

 Choosing the right fire extinguisher for your specific needs is essential for keeping your environment safe, as using the incorrect type can sometimes make a fire worse.